jihadakbr/US-Domestic-Airline-Performance-Dashboard-2005-2020-using-Dash/README.md

-# US Domestic Airline Performance Dashboard (2005-2020) using Dash
+# US Domestic Airline Performance Dashboard using Dash

+This project was completed as a part of the Honors portion of the [Data Visualization with Python](https://www.coursera.org/learn/python-for-data-visualization) Course on [Coursera](https://www.coursera.org/).

+Credit to IBM and the Coursera platform for providing the course materials and guidance.

 ## Objective

-As a data analyst, you have been given a task to monitor and report US domestic airline flights performance.
-Goal is to analyze the performance of the reporting airline to improve flight reliability thereby improving customer reliability.
+My objective as a data analyst is to monitor and report on the performance of US domestic airline flights.
+The main goal is to analyze the performance of the reporting airline and enhance flight reliability to ultimately improve customer satisfaction and reliability.

 Below are the key report items,